PHS - Public Health Sciences

 PHS 101.
 Introduction to Public Health (3).

-General education math and natural sciences course.
+General education social and behavioral science course.
 An undergraduate introduction intended to develop an informed appreciation for the immense impact of public health on society.
 Topics include basic public health principles, philosophical foundations, key terms and concepts, historical contributions from the field, ethical bases, system organization, and an overview of the social, behavioral, environmental and biological factors that contribute to community health outcomes.
 Focuses on applying concepts to understanding local, state, national and global health problems in the 21st century.

 PHS 150.
 Workshop (0.5-3).